Arrested States in Persistent Active Matter: Gelation without Attraction: Introduction

 This paper is organized as follows.
 Section \ref{sec:model} describes our model and the simulation methodology.
 In Section \ref{sec:dyn}, we quantify the spatially heterogeneous dynamics that is visible in the snapshots shown in Fig. \ref{fig1}.
 Next, in Section \ref{sec:MSD}, we classify the states into two categories, arrested and non-arrested, based on measurements of the mean-squared-displacements (MSDs) of the particles.
 The MSD measurements also distinguish between aging, glassy states, and gel-like arrested states.
 This classification is used to construct the phase diagram shown in Fig. \ref{fig1} (g).
 In Section \ref{sec:ASEP}, we present a coarse-grained model of the dynamics that leads to a prediction of the density profile.
 We compare these results to the density profiles obtained in our numerical simulations in Section \ref{sec:density}, and construct a non-equilibrium phase diagram that delineates states based on the density profiles of the arrested states.
 This classification connects the dynamical signatures of arrest shown in Section \ref{sec:MSD} to phase separation.
-In the Appendices, we provide further details of the passive, glassy dynamics, and discuss effects of finite size and varying persistence times of the active motion.
+Lastly, in Section \ref{sec:finite_rotation}, we consider the effects of finite persistence times.
+The appendices provide further details of the passive, glassy dynamics, and discuss finite size effects.